shawazi/developer-content/content/courses/onchain-development/intro-to-anchor.md

 }
 ```

+Let's use the `#[account]` attribute to define a new `Counter` account type.
+The
+`Counter` struct defines one `count` field of type `u64`.
+This means that we can
+expect any new accounts initialized as a `Counter` type to have a matching data
+structure.
+The `#[account]` attribute also automatically sets the discriminator
+for a new account and sets the owner of the account as the `programId` from the
+`declare_id!` macro.

 Now, let's update the `state/mod.rs` file.
 Note the use of the InitSpace
 attribute, which automatically calculates the lamports needed for the account: